Bitshala/PB-Cohort/questions.md

 - What is a Merkle tree?
 Describe the process of finding the merkle root from a set of leaves.

 - What does the Merkle tree data structure achieve in terms of provability?
-What places in the Bitcoin protocol is it used?
+What parts of the Bitcoin protocol it is used?

 - How is the Merkle tree data included in a block?
 What does a node use this data for?

-- Why was the original SPV idea by Satoshi in his white paper never worked out?
-What is the current solution for SPV? (hint: BIP157/158).

 ## Week 7: Chapter 12 (Bloom Filters) + Chapter 13 (Segwit)